 Stem cells derived from cord blood are called hematopoietic stem cells (HSCs).
 They are the building blocks of the body’s blood and immune systems.
 These cells have the ability to repair and replace tissue that has been damaged by diseases, chemotherapy or other medical conditions.

-Cord blood stem cells have been saving lives for almost 30 years.
+Cord blood stem cells have been saving lives for more than 30 years.
 Doctors have used cord blood stem cells in the treatment of leukemia, lymphoma, metabolic disorders, various anemias, and more.

-Cord blood stem cells are now routinely being used to treat over 80 critical diseases and conditions, and this list continues to grow every year.
+Cord blood stem cells are now routinely being used to treat over 80 critical diseases and conditions, and this list continues to grow.
 Current studies show promising treatments for autism, heart disease, diabetes, cerebral palsy, and others.

 Learn more about the amazing potential of stem cells and how you can provide complete protection for your family by saving your baby’s umbilical Cord Tissue as well.